MSc Robotics

 The full-time course lasts one year.
 The course can also be taken as a 9 month Postgraduate Diploma.

-The application deadline for January 2023 entry is 1 December 2022 for EU and overseas applicants, and 18 December 2022 for UK applicants.
-We guarantee to consider any completed applications received prior to the deadline.
-Unfortunately, we will not be able to consider any applications received after these deadlines for January intake.
+The application deadlines for January 2024 entry are the 1 December 2023 for EU and overseas applicants and the 17 December 2023 for UK applicants.
+We guarantee to consider any completed applications received by the appropriate date.
+Unfortunately, we will not be able to consider any applications received after these deadlines for our January intake.

 Course content